TrafalgarRicardoLu/TRLuck/README.md

-# UniversalSystem
+#TRLuck

-A management system design for small company to control some information.
+A management system designed for small company.

+It provides CURD operate of person information for admin.
+It's also offer RESTful interface for programmers.

+There are static files link css,js and html in the com.trluck.ui.

+There are configuration files contains sql for create tables and Nginx settings in conf direction.

 It has used following framework and skills: